IsmailQayyum/Renaissance-HumanAI/README.md

 ### Training Process

 The GAN is trained adversarially:
-1. The generator creates clean text images
+1. The generator creates clean text images.
-2. The degradation layer applies Renaissance-style imperfections
+2. The degradation layer applies Renaissance-style imperfections.
-3. The discriminator learns to distinguish real vs. generated degraded samples
+3. The discriminator learns to distinguish real vs. generated degraded samples.
-4. Both networks improve iteratively to create more realistic outputs
+4. Both networks improve iteratively to create more realistic outputs.

-## 🔍 Future Work
+## Future Work

-- Integrate more diverse text samples from various languages and historical periods
+- Integrate more diverse text samples from various languages and historical periods.
-- Expand the range of degradation effects to include tears, water damage, and stains
+- Expand the range of degradation effects to include tears, water damage, and stains.
-- Develop a conditional GAN to control specific degradation parameters
+- Develop a conditional GAN to control specific degradation parameters.
-- Create a web interface for interactive text degradation
+- Create a web interface for interactive text degradation.

-## 📜 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments
+## Acknowledgments

-- The PyTorch team for their excellent deep learning framework
+- The PyTorch team for their excellent deep learning framework.
-- Historical libraries for providing reference materials
+- Historical libraries for providing reference materials.
-- The academic community researching document degradation models
+- The academic community researching document degradation models.